zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### A Diagnostic Checklist

-Before reading the rules that follow, or when evaluating any procedure in any game you play or design, hold it against these five questions:
+Before reading the rules that follow, or when evaluating any procedure in any game you play or design, hold it against these six questions:

 1. **Fictional state.** Does this rule produce a change to the shared situation, or only a change to the game record?
 2. **Overhead.** Is any procedural weight it generates dead overhead, or does it support the conditions that make fictional play possible?
 3. **Suspended outcomes.** Does the resolution produce a playable result immediately, or does it defer the fiction pending further procedure?
-4. **Authority drift.** Does the authority mechanism—referee, oracle, shared authorship—deliver fictional facts, or administrative prompts?
+4. **Authority drift.** Does the authority mechanism (referee, oracle, or shared authorship) deliver fictional facts or administrative prompts?
 5. **Table orientation.** Are all participants treating the fiction as the shared object of play before the first die falls?
+6. **Legibility.** After the result, does everyone understand what is now true, what can be seen or responded to, and what choices are available next?

 A rule that fails question one is a candidate for removal.
-Rules that fail questions two through five may not be broken—but they carry a risk the table should name before it becomes a habit.
+Rules that fail questions two through six may not be broken, but they carry a risk the table should name before it becomes a habit.

 ### The Test Drive

 If the previous chapters were the diagnosis, *Thresholds* is the treatment.
-It is a tool for practice—a way to experience what happens to your group's attention when the procedural mediation is minimized.
+It is a tool for practice: a way to experience what happens to your group's attention when the procedural mediation is minimized.

 The full, verbatim rules follow in the Appendix.
 Use them as a reference, a starting point for your own experiments, or simply as a final demonstration of the lens in motion.